faco229/Lab-4-Report/README.md

 This section shows the data and outcomes obtained during the lab work.

 ### Data and Outcome
-Provide a description of the data collected, observations made, or results obtained.

 #### Tables
 **Table 1:** Expected Resistance vs. Measured Resistance